 Skip to content

-Emergency planning should aim where possible to prevent emergencies occurring, and when they do occur, good planning should reduce, control or mitigate the effects of the emergency.
-It is a systematic, ongoing process which should evolve and develop as lessons are learnt and circumstances change.
+Emergency planning should aim, where possible, to prevent emergencies from occurring, and when they do occur, good planning should reduce, control, or mitigate the effects of the emergency.
+It is a systematic, ongoing process that should evolve and develop as lessons are learnt and circumstances change.

-Emergencies can happen to anyone, anywhere at any time.
+Emergencies can happen to anyone, anywhere, at any time.
 Some may be caused by natural events, such as weather conditions.
 Others, unfortunately, may be caused by human action.
 This is why it is important to be prepared for such events.
-The North Worcestershire District Councils have developed a number of generic emergency plans that we will use to co-ordinate resources and respond to emergencies affecting the North Worcestershire area.
+The councils across the county have developed some generic emergency plans that we will use to coordinate resources and respond to emergencies affecting the North Worcestershire area.
 Our Emergency Planning staff are trained and able to respond promptly and effectively to a major incident.

 The cycle of emergency planning as a figure of 8.
 1) take direction from risk assessment 2) set objectives 3) determine actions and responsibilities 4) agree and finalise 5) isue and disseminate 6) train key staff 7) validate in exercises and in response 8) maintain, review and consider revison starting form point 1 again and following the process.